Statement of Inclusion

 • GALS

-GALS is a gender equality and feminist club at The Masters School.
-GALS hosts regular lunch discussions about contemporary issues regarding gender inequality, especially those applicable to high school students, such as double standards in our culture between men and women, the definition of feminism, and the topics of sexism within the music industry.
+GALS is a gender equality and feminist club that aims to inform the student body about current gender issues and create a safe space for students to share their opinions on such issues.
+The club hosts regular lunch discussions about contemporary issues regarding gender inequality, especially those applicable to high school students, such as double standards in our culture between men and women, the definition of feminism, and the topics of sexism within the music industry.
 The club also hosts various movie-watching events.
-The club aims to inform the student body about current gender issues as well as create a safe space for students to share their opinions on such issues.

 • Gender and Sexuality Club

-GSA is a student-run club, the mission of which is to promote LGBTQ+ equality within and outside of the Masters community.
+GSA promotes LGBTQ+ equality within and outside of the Masters community.

 • International Club